-Organization, for writers, is a mode of (1) thinking and (2) communication.
+Organization, for writers, is

 The human mind craves order.
 We look into the sky and we give names to the stars.
 Order permeates our perceptions, logical reasoning, and conversations with others.

 - Organization is a mode of communication.
-Rhetors and audiences share common ways of ordering information for audiences (e.g., genres, motifs, or archetypes).
+Rhetors and audiences share common ways of ordering information for audiences (e.g., organizational schemas, genres, motifs, or archetypes).
 To communicate, rhetors impose an order on the information they want to share.
 In order to figure out the best organization for a document, rhetors analyze their rhetorical situation.
 They question how the audience could best understand the information that is being conveyed.
 Rhetors often move from given-to-new information.
 They also list information in order of priority or chronology or logic.